rhdtownsend/msg/docs/source/user-guide/msg-fundamentals.rst

 integral are limited to the parts of the stellar surface that are visible from Earth.

-For stars that are spherical and have a uniform :math:`\vx` across their surface, further simplifications can be made.
+However, for stars that are spherical and have photospheric parameters that don't vary across their surface, further simplifications can be made.
 Let :math:`\theta` and :math:`\phi` be the colatitude and azimuth angles in a spherical coordinate system centered on the star and with polar axis antiparallel to :math:`\vdhat`.
 Then, the observed flux becomes

 .. math::